 A successful work order management process should be standardized, structured, and able to transition smoothly from one stage to another.
 It should avoid unnecessary complexity, striving for simplicity whenever possible.
 Ideally, a business’s work order management process encompasses several departments and professional specializations.
-Managers, in other words, should strive for the sweet spot between an overly bureaucratic system and an ad-hoc one.
+Managers should aim for the sweet spot between too much control and too little oversight.
 Here’s an outline of key areas of the work order management process that no operation should go without.

-Managers and operations chiefs should develop and institute a uniform, consistent process for creating work orders within their organization.
-Work order initiation should be relatively simple and accessible while still requiring essential information like job details and end-users.
-All tasks, regardless of size, should require a work order.
-Whether it’s a 20-minute parts replacement or a weeks-long, multi-site project, you’ll want work order initiation to be standard practice.
+Try to develop and institute a uniform, consistent process for creating work orders within your organization.
+Work order initiation should be simple, covering essential information like job details and end-users.
+All jobs without exception should generate a work order.
+Whether it’s a 20-minute parts replacement or a weeks-long, multi-site project, initiation should be standard practice.
 You’ll want to be sure that every task your field team executes is documented through a work order.
-For several reasons, it’s really important.
+This is important for several reasons.

 First, it can help guarantee that your business gets paid for all its work.
-Secondly, mandating work order initiation for all jobs can decrease the amount of information that needs to be communicated.
-The crucial details are in the work order for all stakeholders to see.
+Second, when all jobs have a work order, everything is on record in an organized and accessible system.
+All stakeholders have access to the same, complete information.
 This can eliminate backtracking emails, phone calls, and meetings that waste time and cover old ground.

-Once a work order is started, the next stage should be it’s approval.
+Once a work order is started, the next step is approval.
 In this stage, an operations manager or supervisor should review the work order and decide whether or not it should proceed further along the chain.
 Operations heads are primarily looking for red flags that could justify the suspension of a work order.
 These include safety issues, budgetary concerns, or scheduling conflicts.